Scan Process - Overview

 The SDK only supports these file names, and the .wav extension.

-An example implementation, and the example audio files, can be found in our Android and iOS GitHub Example implementation.
+An example implementation, and the example audio files, can be found in our Android and iOS GitHub example implementations.

 To disable the audio feedback completely, remove these audio files from your application’s resources or rename them.